Soolizo/ECE285_Style_Transfer/README.md

 Image-to-Image Translation using Cycle-GANs
 ===========
-We used the picture Starry Night from WikiArt as our stylereference and trained our model with landscape images from FLickr as contents to be transferred.
+We used the picture Starry Night from WikiArt as our style reference and trained our model with landscape images from FLickr as contents to be transferred.

 ### Code organization